I am a historian researcher with UCLA Computer Science, where I study internet and cybersecurity infrastructure, research, and governance.

 - Fidler, B. “Border Router Protocols in Internet Standardization and Control” (Manuscript presented at SHOT SIGCIS 2015.)

-Fidler, B., and Russell, A. (2016.)
-“Internet Infrastructure Development at the Defense Communications Agency.”
-(Under review; manuscript presented at SHOT 2014.)
+- Fidler, B., and Russell, A. (2016.)
+“Infrastructure Maintenance at the Defense Communications Agency: Recasting the Internet in Histories of Technology” (Under review; manuscript presented at SHOT 2014.)

-Fidler, B. and Acker, A. (2015).
+- Fidler, B. and Acker, A. (2015).
 “Metadata and Infrastructure in Internet History: Sockets in the Arpanet Network Control Program,” Proceedings of the Association for Information Science and Technology.

-Fidler, B., and Currie, M. (2015).
+- Fidler, B., and Currie, M. (2015).
 “Gateways: Historical Underpinnings of a Single Internet,” iConference 2015 Proceedings

-My book is about the development of US Department of Defense/NATO computer networks and their relationship to the security architecture and politics of the civilian Internet.
+My first book is about the development of US Department of Defense/NATO computer networks and their relationship to the security architecture and politics of the civilian Internet.

-Digital Humanities 150/250: Algorithms and Protocols in Cyberspace (Spring 2016, UCLA).
+- Digital Humanities 150/250: Algorithms and Protocols in Cyberspace (Spring 2016, UCLA).

-History 180A: Introduction to the History of the Internet (Summer 2012, UCLA).
+- History 180A: Introduction to the History of the Internet (Summer 2012, UCLA).

-From 2008-10 I was a Teaching Assistant and Associate with the UCLA Department of History.
+- From 2008-10 I was a Teaching Assistant and Associate with the UCLA Department of History.